 In 2021 Mahamat Idriss Déby Itno seized power and declared himself head of the Transitional Military Council following the sudden death of his father Idriss Déby Itno, president since 1990.
 Security forces used excessive force, including live ammunition and tear gas, to disperse opposition-led demonstrations across the country, and arbitrarily arrested demonstrators, many of whom reported torture and other ill-treatment in detention.

-Chad joined the list of oil-producing countries in 2003 and since then its economy has been heavily dependent on oil.
-The country’s previously agrarian economy saw per capita GDP grow from about $497 in 2001/02 (which was less than half of the average in Sub-Saharan Africa) to almost $823 in 2017.
-After two years of a deep recession caused by the drop in oil prices, the economy showed signs of recovery in 2018, with the GDP growth rate projected to reach 2.6% as a result of the rise in oil prices and in oil and agricultural production.
+Chad has sizable reserves of crude oil which, alongside agriculture, makes up the largest share of export revenue.
+Since joining the list of oil-producing countries in 2003, its economy has been heavily dependent on oil.
+The country’s previously agrarian economy saw per capita GDP grow from about US$497 in 2001/02 (which was less than half of the average in sub-Saharan Africa) to almost US$823 in 2017.
+Chad also has deposits of gold as well as uranium, titanium, and bauxite.
+About 300,000 artisanal and small-scale miners are active, producing mostly gold.

 Real GDP grew 2.4% in 2022, up from 1.1% in 2021 and a 2.2% contraction in 2020, due mainly to the resumption of oil production driven by higher global prices and Russia’s invasion of Ukraine.
 On the demand side, growth was driven mainly by exports and, to a lesser extent, household consumption.
 Inflation rose to 5.3% in 2022, after deflation of 0.8% in 2021, due to global inflation, particularly food prices (including 18.4% for cereals at the end of December 2022).